geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 Okay, that makes sense.

 ##### **Chenyu** [[00:12:52](https://www.youtube.com/watch?v=gmY_RjZsYys&t=772)]
-Yeah, the reason I say that is because there's no reason that an end user would ever want to use LVM pipe because it's just going to be worse than that LVM back end.
+Yeah, the reason I say that is because there's no reason that an end user would ever want to use llvmpipe because it's just going to be worse than that LLVM back end.

 ##### **Sieds Lykles** [[00:12:59](https://www.youtube.com/watch?v=gmY_RjZsYys&t=779)]
 But yeah, that makes sense.